 As one of the original ways to consume Kratom, Kratom teas have been enjoyed recreationally and medicinally for centuries.
 Tea has many features that make it an ideal beverage to combine with Kratom.

 What makes tea an ideal drink to brew with your favorite strain or vein?
-Tea’s naturally occurring phytochemicals, polyphenols and antioxidants aren’t just healthy, they can work to enhance everything good about Kratom, while also smoothing over any undesirable side effects.
-For strains and/or doses that are more sedative, tea can offer a smooth uplifting balance.
+Tea’s naturally occurring phytochemicals, polyphenols and antioxidants aren’t just healthy, they may work to enhance everything good about Kratom, while also smoothing over any undesirable side effects.
+For strains and/or doses that are more sedative, tea might offer a smooth uplifting balance.
 Similarly, green teas are high in L-theanine, a calming amino acid that may be a nice balance for strains or veins that are too energizing or stimulatory.

 Pros of Kratom Tea: